overwolf/overwolf.github.io/docs/start/creating-demo-app.md

 <body>

 <h1>Basic sample app</h1>
-<p>This is a native desktop window that cannot be injectd into the game.</p>
+<p>This is a native desktop window that cannot be injected into the game.</p>

 </body>
 </html>